 How Online Colleges, MOOCs Prevent Cheating

-Online colleges and MOOC providers have implemented a number of tactics designed to reduce (and eventually eliminate) cheating.
+Online colleges and MOOC providers have implemented a number of tactics designed to minimize (and eventually eliminate) cheating.
 Methods range from simple, old-fashioned tactics to those so high-tech they would pique James Bond's envy.
 Among them:

 - Proctored exams -- Many schools require students to report to campus or official off-site testing centers for proctored exams.
 Markovitz says his tutors have been asked by South Dakota State University to serve as third-party proctors, who oversee tests and ensure no rules are broken.
 Still, reporting to testing centers can be a challenge, especially for remote students.
 Enter: remote proctoring.
 According to The New York Times, a company called ProctorU uses webcams and screen sharing software to watch test-takers remotely.
 Another firm, Software Secure, takes footage of test-takers, which is later reviewed by three independent proctors.